-- (1) The infrastructure charge is first calculated using the adopted charge rates in section 10 at the base date of 1 July 2018 for the 2018-2019 Financial Year and indexed to the Financial Year current at the time of issue of the infrastructure charge notice; - (2) The issued infrastructure charge is subject to further indexation from the date of issue until the date of payment. - (3) Indexation is applied annually per Financial Year using variations applicable to the "maximum amount" possible to be issued under the Planning Regulation 2017 as amended in accordance with the legislation from the stipulated base date to the time of issue and payment.
+- (1) The infrastructure charge is first calculated using the adopted charge rates at the base date and indexed to the Financial Year current at the time of issue of the infrastructure charge notice; - (2) The issued infrastructure charge is subject to further indexation from the date of issue until the date of payment. - (3) Indexation is applied annually per Financial Year using variations applicable to the "maximum amount" possible to be issued under the Planning Regulation 2017 as amended in accordance with the legislation from the stipulated base date to the time of issue and payment.